-Concurring in this Court's recent decision in Pennsylvania Democratic Party v.Boockvar, I expressed my increasing discomfort with this Court's willingness to peer behind the curtain of mandatory statutory language in search of some unspoken directory intent.
+Concurring in this Court's recent decision in Pennsylvania Democratic Party v.
+Boockvar, I expressed my increasing discomfort with this Court's willingness to peer behind the curtain of mandatory statutory language in search of some unspoken directory intent.

-[If this Court is] to maintain a principled approach to statutory interpretation that comports with the mandate of our Statutory Construction Act,[3] if we are to maximize the likelihood that we interpret statutes faithfully to the drafters' intended effect, we must read mandatory language as it appears, and we must recognize that a mandate without consequence is no mandate at all.

-There, I wrote separately in support of this Court's ruling requiring the invalidation of mailin ballots that were returned to boards of elections not sealed in their secrecy envelopes as required by statutory language.
+[If this Court is] to maintain a principled approach to statutory interpretation that comports with the mandate of our Statutory Construction Act,^[3] if we are to maximize the likelihood that we interpret statutes faithfully to the drafters' intended effect, we must read mandatory language as it appears, and we must recognize that a mandate without consequence is no mandate at all.4 in ballots that were returned to boards of elections not sealed in their secrecy envelopes as required by statutory language.
 The secrecy envelope requirement at issue in that case was no less ambiguous than the "fill out, date and sign" mandate at issue in this